PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 Two employees are absent.

-isobvious: employee in the first sentence agrees with is and employees in the second sentence
+This subject-verb agreement is easy to make because in each sentence, the subject isobvious: employee in the first sentence agrees with is and employees in the second sentence

 agrees with are.
 The real challenge is when the subject is not as obvious.
 In the following